-Review: the album called Dusk and Her Embrace By Symphonic Black Metal Band Cradle of Filth
+Review: Dusk and Her Embrace by Symphonic Black Metal Band Cradle of Filth

 A brief introduction to the band Cradle of Filth